Google webmaster guidelines > Technical guidelines > Guideline four of five in this category states...

 Disallow:

-If your website has a robot.txt with these instructions in it then this is what happens -
+If your website has a robots.txt with these instructions in it then this is what happens...

-A robot comes to visit.
-It looks for the robot.txt file.
+A robot like Googlebot comes to visit.
+It looks for the robots.txt file.
 It finds the file and reads it.
 It reads the first line.
 Then it reads the second line.
-The robot then feels free to visit all your web pages and content because this is what it is what you told it to do.
+The robot then feels free to visit all your web pages and content because this is what you told it to do (I explain this below).

-Here is an explanation of what the different words mean in a robot.txt file
+Here is an explanation of what the different words mean in a robots.txt file

 User-agent: